 *Nicole is not alone in fearing God’s calling and feeling unequipped for a task.
 Read how God asked another woman to talk to a homeless man and the incredible story that followed.
 Click HERE

-If you decide to opt-in for our newsletter, you will receive stories only told to our newsletter-readers ever Tuesday morning.
+If you decide to opt-in below for our newsletter, you will receive stories only told to our newsletter-readers ever Tuesday morning.
 Plus we send out one of the prettiest newsletters that you can also enjoy with your morning coffee – more Beauty in your week.